eduinlight/my-text-editor/README.md

 ## Roadmap

 X Fix scroll behaviour.
 Vim like.
+X Fix on windows resize

 - Cursor with UP and Down keys should preserve previous column
-- Fix on windows resize
 - Only text selection on editor
 - Simple status bar
 - Simple commands bar